 If Rob Kaiser ever picks a stock or backs a horse, go all in.
 Kaiser is President of Kaiser Leadership Solutions and an author on Leadership.
-In an article published in HBR just prior to the 2020 pandemic, he describes VERSATILITY as the essential leadership competency.
-Timing.
+In an article published in HBR just prior to the 2020 pandemic, with prescient timing, he describes versatility as the essential leadership competency.
 In his article Kaiser identified the big challenges facing leadership at that point, as being, do more with less, cut costs but innovate, think global but act local, a growing series of paradoxical demands.
 At the same time, he sees the excruciating pace of disruptive change as speeding up these demands, further increasing pressure on organisations and their leaders to adapt, to be versatile.
 And then the pandemic arrived.

 Kaiser describes versatility as the capacity to read and respond to change with a wide range of skills and behaviours as needed.
 His practical grid model looks at “How you lead” (Forceful or Enabling) and What you Lead (Strategic or Operational) and identifies simply, the “Behaviours” and the “Skills or Attributes” necessary to be effective in each situation.
 Leaders are generally more likely to apply those elements they see as strengths, even when the alternative is more effective, leading their strengths to effectively become weaknesses.
 Truly versatile leaders develop the ability to consider opposing needs and avoid maximising one at the expense of another simply because their strengths lie in that direction.
 In battling through and beyond the Covid 19 era, versatility becomes an essential competency.